Dormouse appealMake your donation

 Our State of Britain’s Dormice report, published just last month, reveals an alarming loss of 51% of the population since 2000.

 One tool that is integral to our dormouse conservation work, particularly where the habitat is not optimal, is the humble wooden nest box.
-As natural nesting and breeding sites become increasingly hard to find, nest boxes provide shelter and a safe space to breed during the summer months, when dormice are active.
+As natural nesting and breeding sites become increasingly hard to find, nest boxes provide shelter and a safe space to live and breed.
 Here, the dormice can take shelter from wind and rain, hide from predators, birth and raise their young, and even just enjoy a leisurely nap.
 We supply around 3000 nest boxes every year to various sites in Britain, some of which will be installed for the first time and the remainder to replace older, rotted boxes.
 Each reintroduction alone requires 200 nest boxes to be built and installed at the release site, so that the released dormice have the best possible chance of surviving.

 As well as providing shelter for dormice, nest boxes are integral to monitoring populations in England and Wales, as part of our National Dormice Monitoring Programme.
 The boxes are checked at least twice a year and information including number of dormice, age and sex is recorded on our national database.
-During this festive period, whilst the dormice are hibernating on the forest floor, our team of volunteers will start the long process of clearing out the boxes and getting them ready for spring, when dormice awaken from their six-month slumber.
 Our woodland on the Isle of Wight has over 700 boxes – monitoring, recording and preparing the nest boxes requires a huge amount of resources.
+We simply couldn’t do it without the help of our wonderful supporters.

-Will you give a dormouse a home this winter?
+Will you help us give a dormouse a home this Christmas?

 What’s so special about hazel dormice?